vampd/drupal/README.md

 ````
 ### Using drush make

-Drush make will build the site out of a github profile.
+Drush make will build the site out of a drupal profile hosted in a git repo.
 If you would like to have
 the profile pull from a github uri, and build using the variables in the drupal_lamp.json, a template option is available and will be used in the command ```drush make build.make```.
 If template is
 false, you will need to have a ```"default":"build-[name-of-profile].make"``` in the
 files hash.
 If the drush make is present, it will try to build the site, if not